BobaBoard/boba-docs/docusaurus/docs/engineering/knowledge-base/development-lifecycle.md

 1. **Share your work with the project owners**.

-   > You've been working on your own personal copy of the code so far.
-Once you're ready, you can ask the people involved in the project to take a look at what you've done so you can get feedback.
+   > So far, you've been working on your own copy of the code.
+Once you're ready, you can ask the people involved in the project to take a look at what you've done and give feedback.
 In technical terms this is called 'creating a pull (or merge) request'

 1. **Get feedback and make adjustments**.